 • Word reading – teaching should encourage decoding of familiar and unfamiliar words with correct pronunciation.
 Phonics should be emphasised in the early teaching of reading.

 • Comprehension (both listening and reading).
-Children should read a wide variety of texts and be engaged in high quality conversations about what they have read to establish an appreciation and love of reading.
+Children should read a wide variety of texts and be engaged in high-quality conversations about what they have read to establish an appreciation and love of reading.

 It is also a requirement to follow a phonic programme in school.
 At our School, RWI is used which provides reading books matched to the sounds and words being taught.
+See the phonics section for more information.

 Once children have successfully completed RWI, they go on to a programme of guided reading, (group reading) focusing on comprehension skills.